-This technology has realized impacts in various countries such as Japan, Kenya, Mauritania, Senegal, Morocco, and Kenya.
+This technology has been already verified in various countries such as Japan, Kenya, Mauritania, Senegal, Morocco, and Kenya.

-(Please see here for the result of the experimentation here.)
+(Please see for the result of the experimentation here.)

 In Eswatini, the water area ratio is 0.9% and it faces the serious issue of drought.
 If water-saving agriculture is realized, crops can be cultivated by using fewer water resources.
 It can be expected to increase the income of the farmer, improve health and food security issues in Eswatini.

 We started the experiment test in the Republic of South Africa from this year to expand the project and business in Southern Africa.
 We continue to contribute global environmental issues such as food security and water and achievement of SDGs (Sustainable Development Goals) through Porous Alpha, multi-functional porous material made by recycling glass waste.

 TEL : +81-858-49-6230

 You can also contact us through our website from（here）